Leg Lymphedema: Causes, Symptoms & Treatment NYC

 Complex Decongestive Therapy (CDT) is the gold standard treatment for lymphedema, and it is performed by a Certified Lymphedema Therapist (CLT).
 Many studies have proven the effectiveness of CDT for improving lymphedema swelling, pain, impaired mobility, and poor function.

-2. Manual Lymphatic Drainage: Manual lymphatic drainage is a specialized light massage technique that enhances lymphatic flow and the movement of lymphatic fluid out of the affected body part.
+• Manual Lymphatic Drainage: Manual lymphatic drainage is a specialized light massage technique that enhances lymphatic flow and the movement of lymphatic fluid out of the swollen area.
+For the treatment of leg lymphedema, MLD should only be performed by a Certified Lymphedema Therapist.

-4. Skin and Nail Care: One of the biggest concerns with lymphedema is the risk of infection and cellulitis.
-Thus, having a good skin care routine is essential for preventing lymphedema flare-ups and other complications.
+• Skin and Nail Care: One of the biggest concerns with lymphedema is the risk of infection and cellulitis.
+Thus, having a good skin care routine and protecting your skin is essential for preventing lymphedema flare-ups and other complications.

 Book Appointment